-The Company may make investments that become distressed due to factors outside the control of the Adviser.
-There is no assurance that there will be sufficient collateral to cover the value of the loans and/or other investments purchased by the Company or that there will be a successful reorganization or similar action of the company or investment which becomes distressed.
-In any reorganization or liquidation proceeding relating to a company in which the Company invests, the Company may lose its entire investment, may be required to accept cash or securities with a value less than the Company's original investment and/or may be required to accept payment over an extended period of time.
+The Company has made, and may continue to make, investments that become distressed due to factors outside the control of the Adviser.
+There is no assurance that there will be sufficient collateral to cover the value of the loans and/or other investments purchased by the Company or that there will be a successful reorganization or similar action of the company investment which becomes distressed.
+In any reorganization or liquidation proceeding relating to a company in which the Company investment, may be required to accept payment over an extended period of time.
+In addition, under applicable law, the Company may not be able to participate in future financings for restructured investments.
 Under such circumstances, the returns generated from the Company's investments may not compensate the shareholders adequately for the risks assumed.
-For example, under certain circumstances, a lender who has inappropriately exercised control of the management and policies of a debtor may have its claims subordinated, or disallowed, or may be found liable for damage suffered by parties as a result of such actions.
+For example, under circumstances, a leader who has inappropriately exercised control of the management and policies of a debtor may have its claims subordinated, or may be found liable for damage suffered by parties as a result of such actions.
 In addition, under circumstances involving a portfolio company's insolvency, payments to the Company and distributions by the Company to the shareholders may be reclaimed if any such payment or distribution is later determined to have been a fraudulent conveyance or a preferential payment.
 Investments in restructurings involving non-U.S. portfolio companies may be subject to various laws enacted in the countries of their issuance for the protection of creditors.
-These considerations will differ depending on the country in which each portfolio company is located or domiciled.
+These considerations will differ depending on the country in which each portfolio company is clasted or domiciled.

-Troubled company and other asset-based investments require active monitoring and may, at times, require participation in business strategy or reorganization proceedings by the Adviser.
-To the extent that the Adviser becomes involved in such proceedings, the Company may have participated more actively in the affairs of the company than that assumed generally by a passive investor.
-In addition, involvement by the Adviser in an issuer's or portfolio company's reorganization proceedings could result in the imposition of restrictions limiting the Company's ability to liquidate its position in the issuer and/or portfolio company.
+Troubled company and other asset-based investments require active monitoring and may, at times, require participation in business strategy or reorganization proceedings by the Adviser and/or its affiliates.
+To the extent that the Adviser and/or its affiliates becomes involved in such proceedings, the Company may have participated more actively in the affairs of the company than that assumed generally by a passive investor.
+In addition, involvement by the Adviser and/or its affiliates in an issuer's or portfolio company's reorganization proceedings could result in the imposition of restrictions limiting the Company's ability to liquidate its position in the issuer and/or portfolio company.
 Such investments would likely take more time to realize before generating any returns and may not generate income during the course of reorganization.